Dear Friends and Colleagues,

 This year, the EANM congress will once again provide a full program dedicated to technologists.
 The focus will be on topics that are important for current practice in the nuclear medicine field, a sector in which scientific and technological advancements have been great.
 A wide range of subjects will be covered during the Congress.
 These will include quality control and calibration of instrumentation for imaging and dosimetry, updates in pediatric and neuroendocrine tumor imaging and topics such as departmental organization and advanced competencies.

-Another new feature at this year’s edition will be the Pre-Congress Symposium for Technologists on Saturday.
+Another new feature at this year’s edition will be the Mid-Congress Symposium for Technologists.
 The “Introduction to Dosimetry“ session will be a full-day symposium.
-There are a limited number of seats which can be booked while registering online for an additional charge.

 Owing to its visibility and the number of attendees, the EANM Annual Congress offers an excellent opportunity to share original research and clinical work, and the EANM-TC will be accepting abstracts from nuclear medicine technologists and related clinical scientists.
-To provide space for participants to present the results of their work, three oral presentation sessions and four e-poster presentations will take place during the Congress.
+To provide space for participants to present the results of their work, three oral presentation sessions and two e-poster presentation sessions will take place during the congress.
 As in recent years, we expect that these sessions will be of very high quality and offer a useful means to promote and share work.
 As an additional motivating factor, an award will be given to the best three oral presentations as well as the best e-poster presentation.
-The EANM Office will be receiving abstracts until 25 April 2020.

 With my best regards,